Aameshk-Khan/Taleemabad_CERP/README.md

 <ol style="list-style-position: inside; padding-left: 0;" type = "I" >
   <li>
-    Inability to Track Test Scores for the Same Student at Baseline and Endline: {: style="text-align: justify"}
+    Inability to Track Test Scores for the Same Student at Baseline and Endline:
     <p>One of the significant limitations of the evaluation design is the inability to consistently track test scores for the same student at both baseline and endline assessments.
 This constraint hinders our capacity to conduct comprehensive child-level analyses, which could provide valuable insights into individual progress over the course of the intervention. </p>

     <p>Additionally, due to the unavailability of test scores for the same student at baseline and endline, we are compelled to aggregate test scores at the school level for analysis.
 However, collapsing on the school level introduces a potential distortion in our findings as the average test scores at the school level may not accurately represent how individual children within the same school are actually performing.
 Variability in student performance is obscured, and the aggregated school-level analysis may provide a skewed representation of Taleemabad program's impact on educational outcomes. </p>
   </li>

   <li>
-    Lack of Sufficient Data on External Factors: {: style="text-align: justify"}
+    Lack of Sufficient Data on External Factors:
     <p>The evaluation design faces a challenge due to the insufficient availability of data on external factors.
 The absence of comprehensive information on variables, such as socio-economic status, family support, or prior educational experiences, poses a substantial obstacle to effectively isolating the treatment effect from other potential influences. </p>

     <p>For instance, without detailed data on socio-economic status, we may overlook how financial resources within households could independently impact a student's academic performance.
 If a student's improved outcomes align with an increase in parental involvement, discerning the isolated impact of the program becomes intricate.
 Household characteristics, including parental education levels or the availability of educational resources at home, could significantly influence a student's performance, but our current design lacks the granularity to account for these nuances. </p>